dmugioiu/ReBarco/README.md

 The device is automatically detected as a color light if homeassistant is set up with the MQTT extension and a broker addon.

 Attention: If you got your Barco Strip as a gift it probably tries to connect to Dan's WiFi and won't connect to yours.
-Entering your WiFi credentials and re-building the firmware is left as an excersice to the reader :-)
+Entering your WiFi credentials and re-building the firmware is left as an excersise to the reader :-)

 ### Mode 2-F